Tuesday, September 23, 2025

 Kennedy argues that viral load (the number of virus particles) with HIV are low.
 From page 198, "Traditional viruses such herpes, influenza, smallpox, etc., only cause disease at very high titer---thousands or millions of infectious units per cubic millimeter of infected tissue."
 This is a poorly written sentence.
 Which herpes virus?
 There are eight of them in humans.
 Smallpox?
 No one has investigated viral loads in infected tissue for smallpox since it was eliminated as an infectious disease fifty years ago.
 Influenza viruses do multiply to high titers: as mentioned above, it is a fast and mean virus.
 Finally, "infected tissue" does not speak to the way HIV is measured except for perhaps in the rare instances of lymphoid biopsies or post-mortem examinations.
 HIV viral loads are measured as particles per milliliter (not cubic millimeter) of plasma.

-I've read a lot of HIV viral loads in my life,.
-Typically during disease, when the immune system has collapsed the numbers run in millions.
+I've read a lot of HIV viral loads in my life.
+Typically during disease, when the immune system has collapsed, the numbers run in millions.
 Below is a typical representation.
 Ten to the sixth power represents 1 million.
 (Source cited below graph).

 Natural Progression of HIV The viral load is shown in red, and the CD + 4 cell counts in blue.
 (Figure adapted from Giorgi, 2011)